-- The magnets themselves give children a chance to manipulate the letter, explore the shape in a way other than just attempting to write it down.
+- The magnetic letters themselves give children a chance to manipulate the letter, explore the shape in a way other than just attempting to write it down.
 They feel the shapes instead of just seeing them.

-- These trays are pretty self-contained and make great quiet time or fast finish activities too.
+- These self-contained trays make great quiet time or fast finish activities too.